A delicious soft homemade sandwich bread made with 50% whole wheat flour. An easy to make yeast bread for your everyday sandwich bread needs.

 - 1 1/2 cups warm water

-- In a large bowl, combine flours, salt, sugar and yeast and form a well in the center.
+- In a large bowl, combine 2 cups all purpose flour, whole wheat flour, salt, sugar and yeast and form a well in the center.

 - In a small bowl, whisk egg with oil and warm water (110-115º F or 43-46°C).

 - Pour liquid into flour and stir together as much as possible.
-Not all flour will be incorporated.
+There will be some dry bits of flour left in the bowl.

 - Transfer dough and bits onto a lightly floured surface and knead for 8 to 10 minutes to form a smooth, elastic dough.
-Add small amounts of flour if needed to prevent sticking.
+Add small amounts of the remaining all-purpose flour as needed to prevent sticking (no need to use it all).
 Dough is ready when it holds it shape, springs back when poked and feels smooth.
 It is difficult to over-knead dough by hand, so knead away!

 - Shape dough into a ball and place in a lightly oiled bowl, turn dough to coat evenly with oil.
 Cover with a clean towel and let rest for 1-2 hours until dough has doubled.